tawebbcn/bcn-webdev-checklists/README.md

 - careful when switching between code and browser
 - students should ask to show code/browser as needed

 ## Standups

 ### Checklist

+- how you felleing
+- what you did yestarday
+- what you want to do today

 ## Activities